Training and pruning

 The bark may loosen if the cut is made lower that 100 mm, at ground level.

 If the cut is made much higher than 150 mm, you are not activating the strong buds near the root collar and for a mature tree, you are reducing its long term success rate of the operation.

-About six weeks or so, after pruning down, you will see a mass of new shoots emanating from around the base of the trunk and also from the trunk itself.
+About six-eight weeks or so, after pruning down, you will see a mass of new shoots emanating from around the base of the trunk and also from the trunk itself.
 As the growth hormones in the new shoot tips begin to flow, dominance is re-instated and the largest thickest shoots, highest up the stem tend to take over.